-As part of the drive to improve factory productivity, uptime and cost effectiveness, MRO is a key area on which manufacturers must focus.
+As part of the drive to improve factory productivity, uptime and cost-effectiveness, MRO is a key area on which manufacturers must focus.
 MRO — short for maintenance, repair and operations — impacts almost every area of the plant.
 It covers every component and piece of equipment that contributes to and supports the manufacturer of an end product.

 - Smart equipment technology to track performance and maintenance needs: Prior to the introduction and widespread use of sensors and smart equipment, maintenance followed a predictable routine.
 Preventive maintenance was carried out per manufacturer recommendations, parts were repaired when they broke down and inventory managers tried to keep enough components on hand to meet maintenance needs.
-As a result, numerous inefficiencies were introduced: Preventive maintenance meant that parts might be replaced earlier than necessary; reactive repairs led to excessive downtime; and inventory guesswork often led to too much stock or not enough.
+As a result, numerous inefficiencies were introduced.
+Preventive maintenance meant that parts might be replaced earlier than necessary, reactive repairs led to excessive downtime and inventory guesswork often led to too much stock or not enough.
 Now, as sensors and Internet of Things (IoT) technology become more accessible and inexpensive, manufacturers are better able to track equipment performance and maintenance needs, vastly reducing or eliminating the cost inefficiencies of outdated routines.
 These data-based methods allow manufacturers to identify and plan for maintenance, repairs and replacement before visible defects occur — or impact operations — in effect, transforming the MRO process to be more proactive and efficient.

 - More data, and more ways to use it: As mentioned, data is at the heart of the digital revolution in manufacturing and MRO.
 As facilities see the benefits of sensors and implement more smart equipment throughout the facility, they should have access to even greater amounts of performance data.
 The upward curve of this technology promises that more innovation is on the way — expanding and increasing the benefits to all.